 The second, just south of the Ricardo turn-off, is Hagen Canyon – a one-mile-long side valley with intricately eroded, multi-colored cliffs, washes and mounds, quite similar to the Bisti Wilderness of distant New Mexico.
 Hagen’s one-mile looping trail is a great place to take in the surrounding cliffs with various different strata in shades of red, white and gray, topped by a band of black lava.

 Red Rock Canyon State Park can easily be explored in one day unless camping, and the Ricardo campground, right next door is like an intergalactic place to rest your face.

-There are 50 primitive campsites tucked up against the base of dramatic sandstone cliffs, all with potable water, pit toilets, fire rings, and tables.
-Camping is first-come, first served, and there are no reservations.
+There are 50 primitive campsites tucked up against the base of dramatic sandstone cliffs, all with potable water, pit toilets, fire rings, and picnic tables.
+Camping is first-come, first-served, and there are no reservations.
 There are no RV hook-ups or showers.
-A maximum of 8 people is allowed per site and there are no group sites.

 Camping in the park requires a per night fee per site.
 Free camping is available on BLM land outside of the State Park and accessible by 4WD vehicles.

 The best time to visit Red Rock Canyon State Park is in the Spring and Fall.
 Be prepared for a windy campsite and lots of suns.
 Summers can reach well into the 100s, so if you plan to travel here during the hot months, plan ahead.